spnq/react-redux-next-demo/apps/docs/nextjs-guidelines/error-handlers.md

 ### Custom 404 and 500 pages

 Both pages can be customized by creating `500.tsx` and `404.tsx` provided in `pages` directory.
+You can use `getStaticProps` inside this page if you need to fetch data at build time.

 ```ts
 // pages/500.tsx